Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/6_Canny_Edge_Detection/README.md

 This step is going to remove unwanted pixel by checking if it is a local maximum in its neighborhood in the direction of gradient.

 ```
-Below explanation is from "openCV-python documentation"
+Below explanation is from "openCV-python documentation:"
 ```
 ![](README_IMG/suppression.png)